Introduction

 - Class CantorSequence

-It contains all methods associated with the Cantor sequence.
+It encompasses all functions related to the Cantor sequence.

-It determines the nth term of the sequence by analyzing the diagonal parity.
+It calculates the nth term of the series based on the examination of diagonal parity.

 I provides simple interface where users can quickly and effectively: